 For critics of the 2015 definitions, the rule changes ease what they consider unfair regulatory burdens.

-EPA Administrator Andrew Wheeler announced the new ruling at a news conference.
-"Today’s final rule puts an end to an egregious power-grab," he said, emphasizing that the changes would mean "farmers, property owners and businesses will spend less time and money determining whether they need a federal permit and more time building infrastructure."
+Wheeler described the 2015 rule as a "power grab" at a news conference last year, arguing that the changes would mean "farmers, property owners and businesses will spend less time and money determining whether they need a federal permit and more time building infrastructure."

 What the rule change means for wetlands and vernal pools

-The rules and changing definitions could have significant impacts on wetlands and bodies water that are seasonal rather than permanent.
+The rules and changing definitions could have significant impacts on wetlands and water bodies that are seasonal rather than permanent.
 The Center for Biological Diversity noted during the proposal period that the rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
-The map above, created by the Center for Biological Diversity, shows areas that will lose protections under the new rules.
+The map above, created by the nonprofit group, shows areas that will lose protections under the new rules.

 The potential ramifications of the rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
-According to a study conducted during the Obama administration, 60 percent of all U.S. waterways, and 81 percent in the arid West, are ephemeral or flow seasonally.
+According to a study conducted during the Obama administration, 60% of all U.S. waterways, and 81% in the arid West, are ephemeral or flow seasonally.
 Current EPA officials dispute these numbers, saying there isn't a way to confirm them.
 Officials did not offer other numbers.

 This vernal pool is located at the Santa Rosa Plateau in California's Riverside County.
 It may no longer receive federal water protections.
 (Photo: Joanna Gilkeson/USFWS [public domain]/Flickr)